Skip to content

 What is more, most microSD cards were not designed with 24/7 operation in mind.
 Continuous writing to the card's flash memory shortens its lifespan.
 They often accumulate bad sectors rather quickly after a period of extended use.
 This is particularly true of so-called "budget" microSD cards.

-Using a Raspberry Pi as an access point requires reliable operation over a long period of time.
-While "read-only mode" operation for the SD card is one approach to prolong its use, this prevents user settings from being persisted to storage — meaning that any changes will be lost if the device is disconnected from power.
-This makes it less than ideal for RaspAP, or indeed any application such as a web server or database that depends on persistent storage.
+Using a Raspberry Pi as wireless router requires reliable operation over a long period of time.
+While read-only mode operation for the SD card is one approach to prolong its use, this prevents user settings from being persisted to storage — meaning that any changes will be lost if the device is disconnected from power.
+This makes it less than ideal for RaspAP, or indeed any application that depends on persistent storage.

 Solution